 The key differences between the robotic labs are:

-- Exoskeleton robot provides feedback from, and control of, the shoulder and elbow joints.
-End-Point robot does not.
+- provides feedback from, and control of, the shoulder and elbow joints

-- Exoskeleton robot provides gravity support for subjects which is essential for enabling sensorimotor assessments in subjects with upper arm weakness such as subjects with stroke, spinal cord injury, Parkinson’s disease, or multiple sclerosis.
+- provides gravity support for subjects which is essential for enabling sensorimotor assessments in subjects with upper arm weakness such as subjects with stroke, spinal cord injury, Parkinson’s disease, or multiple sclerosis

-- End-Point robot is stiffer than the Exoskeleton, allowing much higher feedback gains in the control loop.
-For example, force channels are possible with the Kinarm End-Point robot, whereas they are ‘sloppy’ with the Kinarm Exoskeleton.
+- is stiffer than the Exoskeleton, allowing much higher feedback gains in the control loop – for example, force channels are possible with the End-Point robot, whereas they are ‘sloppy’ with the Exoskeleton

-- End-Point Lab was specifically designed to be modular to enable expansion of the lab as funds become available.
-One can start with just a single unilateral robot and build all the way up to the Adjustable Height Configuration Kinarm End-Point Lab through a phased approach.
+- was specifically designed to be modular to enable expansion of the lab as funds become available – one can start with just a single unilateral robot and build all the way up to the Adjustable Height Configuration Kinarm End-Point Lab through a phased approach

-- Where “assessment time” is short, and gravity support of the upper limb is not required, time can be saved (~10 minutes) by using the End-Point Lab.
+- can save time (~10 minutes) where “assessment time” is short, and gravity support of the upper limb is not required

 Kinarm Exoskeleton Lab